hashmat-wani/AI-Image-Generator-DALL.E/README.md

 ### **2. Storing Images with Cloudinary**

-This project allows users to upload images for use in generating AI images.
+This project allows users to share images with community.
 To store these images, we use Cloudinary, a cloud-based image and video management platform that provides APIs for uploading, manipulating, and delivering images and videos.

 <ins>How it works</ins>

-When a user uploads an image, it is sent to the server using a multipart/form-data form.
+When a user shares an image, it is sent to the server using a multipart/form-data form.
 The server then uses the multer middleware to handle the file upload and store the image temporarily on the server's disk.

 Once the image is uploaded, the server uses the Cloudinary API to upload the image to the Cloudinary platform.
 The Cloudinary API returns a URL for the image, which is stored in the database along with the user's ID and other metadata.